johnbillion/query-monitor/README.md

 ## Do you accept donations? ##

+[I am accepting sponsorships via the GitHub Sponsors program](https://johnblackbourn.com/donations/) and any support you can give will help me maintain this plugin and keep it free for everyone.

-No, I do not accept donations.
-If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
-Tell all your friends about the plugin too!
+In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
+Tell all your friends about it too!

 # Privacy Statement #